 Click on the links in the tabs below to learn more about North Carolina's Species of Greatest Conservation Need (SGCN) or to download North Carolina's Wildlife Action Plan.

-With the 2020 Addendum 1 to the NC Wildlife Action Plan, there are 457 SGCN listed in the Plan.
+With the 2020 Addendum 1 to the NC Wildlife Action Plan, there are 483 SGCN listed in the Plan.
 This number includes amphibians, birds, crayfishes, freshwater fishes and mussels, mammals, reptiles, and terrestrial and aquatic snails evaluated by Wildlife Action Plan Taxa Teams of species experts.
-The SGCN also includes species evaluated by others and determined to be a priority for conservation action.
+The SGCN also includes insect and marine species evaluated by others and determined to be a priority for conservation action.

 North Carolina’s WAP describes 17 river basins and 40 types of aquatic, wetland, and terrestrial natural communities found across the state that provide important habitat to fish and wildlife.
 The plan matches each SGCN to the habitat type or river basin where it is found, identifies the most important threats facing each habitat, and details the priority conservation actions required to protect and conserve these species and habitats.